Dre Campbell Farm

 9. Sticky Wraps

-You can purchase sticky bands at your local gardening store.
+You can purchase sticky bands at many garden centers or online.

 Unlike sticky bands, circle traps are less likely to capture birds, butterflies, and other beneficial wildlife.